 Retirement is a time to reap the rewards of years of hard work and do more of the things that you love, whether that’s getting stuck into a favourite hobby or spending time with your grandchildren.

 To help you ensure you’re on the right track, below are seven of our top tips for pension planning, which are particularly pertinent for people in their forties or early fifties.
-But remember to seek expert help, from a professional financial adviser, before making any big decisions.
+Remember, expert help is available to you from a professional financial adviser, should you need it for some of life’s bigger decisions.

 1. Work out your minimum desired retirement income

 As well as funding your expected lifestyle, be sure to budget for any specific goals like home improvements, holidays, or helping children to get on the property ladder.

 Of course, this may change, so be prepared to regularly review your plan for achieving this lifestyle.

 2. Take stock of your pension savings